ibraheemz/Todo-Frontend/README.md

 This is a Vue.js project called "Todos" that I created as a practice project to improve my Vue.js skills.
 The project allows users to add, update and delete todos, with laravel backend project called **_Todo Api_** that you will find in my Repos.

+## Features

+The Todo project has the following features:

+- Add a todo
+- Edit a todo
+- Delete a todo
+- Check a todo ***with double click***

 ## Installation

 To run the project, you need to have Node.js installed on your machine.
 You can download it from [here ↗](https://nodejs.org/en/).